durgeshsamariya/durgeshsamariya/README.md

 ### Hi there, I'm [Durgesh Samariya](https://durgeshsamariya.com) 👋

-I am pursuing a Third year Machine Learning Ph.D. candidate at [Federation University](https://federation.edu.au), Australia.
+I am a third year Machine Learning Ph.D. candidate at [Federation University](https://federation.edu.au), Australia.
 Apart from that I am seasonal ML developer that loves writing articles (on Machine Learning, Data Science, Productivity and PhD Tips ) and contributing to open source.

 - 💻 Currently working on PyML, a python toolkit for building some of machine learning models and state-of-the-art algorithms without using any libraries.
 The aim of this project is to learn machine learning algorithms from scratch.